Pokemon Go type chart: Strengths, weaknesses, resistance, vulnerability

 - Not very effective against two types: 0.391x

 Another difference between Pokemon Go and other games is multiple typings affect damage even further.
-If a species is weak to two of an opponent’s types then the multiplier effect would be halved again, as seen by the 0.391 multiplier.
+If a species is weak to two of an opponent’s types then the multiplier effect would be halved again, as seen by the 0.391 multipliers.

-The same applies to a Pokemon being effective against both a species’ types.
-An example of this is an electric-type versus Gyarados as it is a dual water and flying-type – two types which are weak against electric.
+The same applies to a Pokemon being effective against both species’ types.
+An example of this is an electric-type versus Gyarados as it is dual water and flying-type – two types which are weak against electric.

 Taking the time to learn which Pokemon are strong and weak against other types can often give you the edge needed to swing even the toughest fights in your favor.
 On top of this, familiarizing yourself with Pokemon Go’s types will help you in Raid Battles, while also speeding up the process of acquiring those all-important PokeCoins.